GovWizely/webservices/README.md

 trade.gov Webservices
 ==============

-## I Can Haz Docker?
+The Webservices project lets you take pretty much any structured data set and turn it into a search API without writing a line of code.

+# Features

+* understands CSV, TSV, JSON, XLS, or XML file formats
+* smart guessing of data types and schemas based on heuristics
+* versioned APIs by default
+* ingest by file upload or URL
+* easy polling/refresh of URL-based data sources
+* simple YAML-based configuration for each data source
+* customize the ETL process via built-in transformations

+# Installation

+You can choose either a standard installation or you can use Docker.

+## Docker

 If you have [Docker](http://docker.io/) and [Docker Compose](https://docs.docker.com/compose/), all you have to do is

     $ docker-compose up

-And it should automatically bring up the ElasticSearch container and the rails app, correctly linking them.
+And it should automatically bring up the ElasticSearch container and the Rails app, correctly linking them.

 Otherwise, follow the standard setup instructions.